justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revised-2017.md

 ### Just Make Many Small Passes

 To make Cyclone easier to maintain a separate pass is made for each transformation.
 This allows Cyclone's code to be as simple as possible and minimizes dependencies so there is less chance of changes to one transformation breaking the code for another.

+Internally Cyclone represents the code being compiled as an AST of regular Scheme objects.
+Since Scheme represents both code and data using [S-expressions](https://en.wikipedia.org/wiki/S-expression), our compiler does not (in general) have to use custom abstract data types to store the code as would be the case with many other languages.

 Most of the transformations follow a similar pattern of recursively examining an expression.
 Here is a short example that demonstrates the code structure: